340,734 people helped

 Open up about money

-Money is often a sensitive topic, but discussing it openly during the separation process can help you understand each other’s perspectives, find compromises, and make progress.
+Money is often a sensitive topic, but discussing it openly during the separation process is essential.
+Always keep your spouse in the loop, and don’t make any choices about finances that impact both of you without speaking to them first.
+Keeping open lines of communication about money can help you understand each other’s needs and perspectives and make compromises and progress.

 Develop your financial literacy

 If you don’t have experience actively managing finances, it’s natural to feel overwhelmed.
 Reach out for help and educate yourself about managing money.
-Money Smart is a good place to start.
+A financial coach is a good place to start.

 Understand your new goals and your partner’s goals